chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 |---------------------|-------|------------------|
 |0.940|0.009|Yes|

+*Table 5: Results of the test for correlation state coastline length and the number of hurricanes per year.*

 The result is statistically significant with alpha = .05 significance level.
 Moreover, the fact that the empirical correlation is very high suggests that coast length has strong influence on the number of hurricanes that impact a particular state along th gulf coast.

-#### Additional Hypotheses
+### Additional Hypotheses

-* After reviewing the results of the previous test a couple more can be tested to solidify a statistical answer.
+* After reviewing the results of the previous test a couple more hypotheses can be tested to solidify a statistical answer.
 * Since temperature and the number of hurricanes were negatively correlated, and oxygen and average strength were negatively correlated:
     * A. Colder yearly average ocean temperatures lead to higher number of hurricanes.
     * B. Lower yearly average ocean oxygen content leads to higher average yearly strength of hurricanes.